pavelmalik/BMWCanBridge/README.md

 * 61130005199 6x pins for the camera connector
 * 61138364666 18 pol connector for the night vision controller (AMP 1-963616-1) - tons of bmws use them
 * 61138364662 Cap thingy with lever for the connector above

+###### Retrofitting with CIC
+There's a slight difference in wiring - pins 2 (-) and 4 (+) are feeding the composite video on the CCC unit, compared to pins 2 (+) and 12 (-) on the CIC.
+In other words, going from CCC to CIC, pin 4 wire goes to pin 2 and pin 2 wire goes to pin 12.

+To enable the compositive video feed, CIC needs to be coded with NCSExpert with the following 'NVC wert_21
+'TV wert_21

 And a handy factory [retrofit guide](https://www.bimmerfest.com/forums/attachment.php?attachmentid=181022&d=1239472676)